link1905/Unity-SummerRest/README.md

 - `Request`: The terminal component of an Endpoint tree (It does not have any children)
   - A `Request` is a HTTP request (yeah that's right, you need at least 1 bounding domain to call any request), that means a Request has `method` and `body`
     ![](Screenshots/0_definition_2_request.png)
-- Inheriting resource path from parents stands out as the most crucial reason of this plugin (technically, string concatenations).
+- Inheriting resource path from parents stands out as the most crucial benefit of this plugin (technically string concatenation).
 So, the url of an element must be influenced by its parents (please note the url field of the previous captures)

 Additionally, you may see these things everywhere in the plugin